kurogai/nero-phishing-server/README.md

 * Quick integrated port scanning tool
 * Hability to create a full costumized server
 * Can bypass full static pages (enable module "Costum page")
-* Note: this is the alpha version
+* Note: this is the alpha version, errors may appear.
+If so, please report.

 ## Requirements